 About David Searle

-David Searle was former Director of Rutherford House, a theological research and study centre in Edinburgh.
+David Searle was a former Director of Rutherford House, a theological research and study centre in Edinburgh.
 Prior to that he pastored two Churches of Scotland before moving to Bangor, County Down in Northern Ireland where he pastored Hamilton Road Presbyterian Church for eight years from 1985.